alxhslm/alxhslm.github.io/content/projects/googly-eyes/index.md

 - The faces are approximately aligned with the vertical axis of the photo, so the face detection step does need to be robust to misalignment
 - The people will be facing the camera in the photos (or close to it), so we do not need to consider 3D geometric effects when placing the eyes

-### Architecture
+### Project plan

 This problem can be decomposed into the following steps:

-- Build a method for identifying eyes in photos of people
+- Build a build to identify eyes in photos of people
 - Generate Googly eyes with random shapes and sizes
 - Create a server which processes HTTP requests
-- Create a way to interact with the service
+- Create a UI to interact with the service

 I will now explain how I achieved each of these steps.